 Rockefeller College To Host Clerks Courses Online

-Due to the global health crisis, the Rockefeller College New York State Municipal Clerks Institute at the University at Albany campus has been postponed until July 2021.
-However, Rockefeller College of Public Affairs & Policy will be hosting online courses for the Certified Municipal Clerks (CMC) and the Master Municipal Clerks (MMC) training programs.
+Rockefeller College of Public Affairs & Policy will be hosting online courses for the Certified Municipal Clerks (CMC) and the Master Municipal Clerks (MMC) training programs.
 Clerks seeking professional certification through the International Institute of Municipal Clerks (IIMC) as well as other municipal officials seeking professional development are welcome to participate.
-Clerks will be able to earn two credits this fall and two credits in the spring.
-Courses will be offered live via Zoom.
+Clerks will be able to earn four points in the spring semester.
+Courses will be offered live via Zoom 4-6pm.

 CENSUS DATA AND DEMOGRAPHICS